Concepts

 Given the TEE execution model, how does a user trust the output of a program running in a TEE?
 First, a user verifies the authenticity of a TEE attestation by checking its signature with the well-known tee_pub_key

-against the hash of the image resulting from a reproducible build process that embeds in the image a program executable and its dependencies.
-When these hashes match, the user can trust that the output in the attestation was produced by code that compiled to the program executable in the image and executed in a TEE enclave.
+against measurements of the image resulting from a reproducible build process that embeds in the image a program executable and its dependencies.
+When these measurements match, the user can trust that the output in the attestation was produced by code that compiled to the program executable in the image and executed in a TEE enclave.

 Attestations in the Blocky Attestation Service